dippyshere/battle-breakers-documentation/README.md

         - Used by old builds (Used by 1.0.x - 1.5.x)
         - Platforms: WindowsNoEditor, Android_ASTC, Android_ATC, Android_DXT, Android_EXT1, Android_EXT2, Android_PVRTC, IOS
         - As these were stored under wex, they are no longer available (however I re-created them manually)
-        - The actual manifests for each pak chunk are [still available](https://battlebreakers-live-cdn.ol.epicgames.com/WorldExplorersLive/CL_3514827/Android_ATC/WorldExplorers_pakchunk1CL_3514827.manifest), however as of ~12/05/2023, all the PAK chunks available via CloudV3 are no longer available.
+        - The actual manifests for each pak chunk are [mostly still available](https://battlebreakers-live-cdn.ol.epicgames.com/WorldExplorersLive/CL_3514827/Android_ATC/WorldExplorers_pakchunk1CL_3514827.manifest) on some hosts, however as of ~12/05/2023, all the PAK chunks available via CloudV3 are no longer available.
     - [x] Build Manifests
         - Used by new mobile builds (Used by 1.6.x - 1.88.x)
         - Platforms: Windows, Android_ASTC, Android_ATC, Android_DXT, Android_EXT1, Android_EXT2, Android_PVRTC, IOS